maxbridges/DevOps-Services-Docs/docs/sauce/sauce_draft.md

 #Integrate Sauce Labs Testing with DevOps Services

-You can integrate automated tests run on Sauce Labs into IBM Bluemix DevOps Services project pipelines.
+You can integrate automated functional tests run on Sauce Labs into IBM Bluemix DevOps Services project pipelines.
 When configured as a test job in a pipeline, a Sauce Labs test suite can run Java or JavaScript tests against your web or mobile application as part of your continuous delivery process.
 These tests can provide valuable flow control for your projects, acting as gates to prevent the deployment of bad code.

 In this article, a Node.js app is the test target, but the steps are generally the same for other supported languages.
 If you have a project that already includes Sauce Labs tests, you can configure your pipeline to integrate with Sauce Labs in just a few steps.